ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 10. Click the **I have read the Master Service Agreement** check box and click **Place Order**.
 11. Your new storage allocation is available in a few minutes.

-**Note**: By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
+>**Note** - By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 Contact your sales representative to increase the number of your volumes.
 Read about increasing limits [here](managing-storage-limits.html).

 For the limit on simultaneous authorizations, see the [FAQs](BlockStorageFAQ.html)